crweiner/hacktoberfest-swag-list/docs/contributing.md

 ```

-## Other Contributing Guidelines
+## Other Contributing Guidelines 📌

 * Issues are not assigned to any one person.
 Please don't ask for an Issue to be assigned to you.
 All meaningful PRs will be reviewed first-come-first-served due to Hacktoberfest only being a month long.

 ---

 Disclaimer: This website is a fan and community made creation.
-It is not affiliated with [Hacktoberfest](https://hacktoberfest.digitalocean.com/) or any company offering swag.
+It is not affiliated with [Hacktoberfest](https://hacktoberfest.digitalocean.com/) or any company offering swag.🚫

 ![Presented by DigitalOcean](img/hf10_icon_fcd_rgb.png)